IGNF/Borea/README.md

 ```

 #### Pip
-GDAL is not included in the pip environment, so you have to install it yourself.
+GDAL is not included in the pip environment, so you need to install it manually.
 ```
 pip install -r ./borea_dependency/requirements.txt sudo apt-get install libgdal-dev
 ```
-You need the version of `GDAL` and you can get it back with:
+You need the correct version of `GDAL`; you can check it with:
 ```
 gdalinfo --version
 ```
-after
+Then install the marching version:
 ```
 pip install GDAL==<GDAL VERSION>
 ```
-You can find more information on [mothergeo-py](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/gdal-ubuntu-pkg.html) if you have problems installing GDAL.
+You can find more information on [mothergeo-py](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/gdal-ubuntu-pkg.html) if you encounter issues installing GDAL.

 #### In the QGIS environment